How to Build a Social Media Tool as a Solo Developer

 Common Pitfalls

 API instability and changes.
 Social media APIs change frequently, often with little notice.
-Twitter's API pricing changed overnight and broke hundreds of tools.
-Instagram deprecates endpoints regularly.
+Twitter's API pricing has changed overnight more than once and broken hundreds of tools.
+The most recent shift was February 2026, when X made pay-per-use the default for new developers (around $0.01 per post created and around $0.005 per read, capped near 2 million reads a month) and removed the free tier entirely.
+The legacy $200/month Basic and $5,000/month Pro tiers remain only for existing subscribers.
+Instagram deprecates endpoints regularly too.
 Build an abstraction layer so API changes don't require rewriting your entire app.
 And always have a buffer of API credits if the platform charges per request.

 Time zone bugs.
 This will bite you.
 Users set schedules in their local time.
 Your server runs in UTC.
 APIs expect different formats.
 I've seen social media tools post at the wrong time because of daylight saving time transitions.
-Use a proper library like Luxon or date-fns-tz and test thoroughly.
+Use a proper library like Luxon (3.7.2 today, around 28.6M weekly npm downloads) or date-fns-tz (3.2.0, around 8.7M weekly downloads) and test thoroughly.

 Trying to support every platform at launch.
 Start with one or two.
 Each platform adds significant complexity in terms of API integration, content formatting, and maintenance burden.
 Nail Twitter and Instagram before touching TikTok or YouTube.

 Not handling API rate limits gracefully.
 Every social media API has rate limits.
 When you hit them, your scheduled posts fail.
+The Instagram Graph API caps you at 100 API-published posts per rolling 24-hour window per account (a carousel counts as one post), and you can query the live usage with the content_publishing_limit endpoint before publishing.
+LinkedIn applies per-application daily limits that vary by endpoint and reset at midnight UTC.
 Build proper queuing with exponential backoff and notify users when posts couldn't be published.

 Building analytics before scheduling.
 Users won't pay for analytics alone.
 They'll pay for scheduling that saves them time.
 Build the workflow tool first, add analytics second.